skienzmatishun/rippreport/content/p/railroaded-by-the-law/index.md

 ---
-title: "RAILROADED BY THE LAW"
+title: RAILROADED BY THE LAW
-date: 2023-10-04T00:10:00Z
+date: 2023-10-04 00:10:00+00:00
-thumbnail: "img/railroaded-by-the-law.jpg"
+thumbnail: img/railroaded-by-the-law.jpg
 categories:
 - dwtd
 authors:
 - admin
+alttags: "Man in Hawaiian shirt stands before a beach backdrop, featured in an article about Baldwin County corruption investigations"
 ---
 For years the Ripp Report has been exposing the corruption in Baldwin County and a Sheriff’s Department, that investigates themselves.
 I hope you have the time to get a Lagniappe and read the whole article as it is behind a paywall currently.
 Free Lagniappe papers are in most news stands in Baldwin and Mobile county.